Kyrdav/Kyrdav/README.md

 ### 🔍 What I Do
-- Design data visualizations and dashboards using Power BI, Tableau, and Python
+- Design data visualizations, EDA and dashboards using Power BI, Tableau, and Python
 - Translate complex program and workforce data into **actionable insights**
-- Support high-impact federal initiatives focused on **transformation, workforce readiness**, and **operational strategy**
+- Support high-impact initiatives focused on **transformation, workforce readiness**, and **operational strategy**
 - Align analytics projects with **organizational goals** and **leadership decision-making**
 ---
 ### 🛠 Tools & Technologies